Changes to my insurance policy

 If your company does not properly notify the DMV, the DMV will suspend your vehicle registration and may suspend your driver license.

 Do I need to tell DMV that I changed my insurance company?

 No. You do not need report the change to the DMV unless you get a letter from the DMV that requests information about your new insurance coverage.
 Your new insurance company must report your new liability coverage to the DMV electronically.

 How do I add or remove a driver from my automobile insurance coverage?

 Contact your insurance agent or company to add or remove drivers from automobile insurance policy.
 You do not need to report this information to the DMV.

-You can find other information about automobile insurance at the NYS Department of Financial Services website: www.dfs.ny.gov
+You can find other information about automobile insurance at the NY State Department of Financial Services website: www.dfs.ny.gov